particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 ### Development devices

 **Development devices** are special class of product devices marked specifically for internal testing, separate from the production fleet.
-Development devices are prevented from receiving any automatic product firmware updates from the Particle cloud.
+Development devices are prevented from receiving any automatic product firmware updates from the Particle Device Cloud.
 These devices will ignore both released product firmware as well as any firmware version it has been locked to run.

 The [Product Tools Development Devices Guide](/tutorials/product-tools/development-devices/) explains how to set devices as development devices.